Rhinostone/gina/README.md

 Then you need to __initialize your project__

-> on Windows from the Windows CLI, you might need admin privilegies.
+> On Windows from the Windows CLI, you might need admin privileges.

 ```  tty
 gina project:add @myproject